This article explains whether it is better to spend your money on an aluminum, carbon, steel, or even titanium bike.

 TIP: Check out the best titanium bike brands.

-Titanium bikes have (like steel bikes) thin round tubes, but often raw titanium finish.
+Titanium bikes have (like steel bikes) thin round tubes but often a raw titanium finish.
 People often opt for titanium, especially due to its unique design.

 The main downsides of titanium frames are the price and higher weight than carbon frames.

 NOTE: When buying a titanium bike, you will hear arguments like: “Titanium bikes are buttery smooth.”
-As an engineer Peak Torque explains in his video, this is not true.
+As engineer, Peak Torque explains in his video, this is not true.
 Titanium bikes are not more comfortable than aluminum bikes, for example.

 He further explains: “Comfort that comes from stiffness is governed by two things Young’s modulus [E] and second moment of area [I].”
 Young’s modulus of titanium and aluminum is almost the same.
 So if you have a bike frame that is similarly shaped and weights the same, you also get the same stiffness and, therefore, comfort.
 I recommend watching the following video to learn more.